+With respect to its wholesale services and rates, OE is subject to regulation by FERC.
 Under the FPA, FERC regulates rates for interstate wholesale sales, accounting and other matters.
-With respect to its wholesale services and rates, ME is subject to regulation by FERC.
 FERC regulates the sale of power for resale in interstate commerce in part by granting authority to public utilities to sell wholesale power at market-based rates upon showing that the seller cannot exert market power in generation or transmission or erect barriers to entry into markets.
-ME has been authorized by FERC to sell wholesale power in interstate commerce at market-based rates and have a market-based rate tariff on file with FERC, although major wholesale purchases remain subject to review and regulation by the PPUC.
+OE has been authorized by FERC to sell wholesale power in interstate commerce and has a market-based rate tariff on file with FERC, although major wholesale purchases remain subject to review and regulation by the relevant state commissions.

-Federally-enforceable mandatory reliability standards apply to the bulk electric system and impose certain operating, record-keeping and reporting requirements on ME.
+Federally enforceable mandatory reliability standards apply to the bulk electric system and impose certain operating, record-keeping and reporting requirements on OE.
 NERC is the ERO designated by FERC to establish and enforce these reliability standards, although NERC has delegated day-to-day implementation and enforcement of these reliability standards to six regional entities, including RFC.
-All of the facilities that FirstEnergy operates, including those of ME, are located within RFC.
-FirstEnergy actively participates in the NERC and RFC stakeholder processes, and otherwise monitors and manages its companies, including ME, in response to the ongoing development, implementation and enforcement of the reliability standards implemented and enforced by RFC.
+All of the facilities that FirstEnergy operates, including those of OE, are located within RFC.
+FirstEnergy actively participates in the NERC and RFC stakeholder processes, and otherwise monitors and manages its companies, including OE, in response to the ongoing development, implementation and enforcement of the reliability standards implemented and enforced by RFC.

-FirstEnergy, including ME, believes that it is in material compliance with all currently-effective and enforceable reliability standards.
-Nevertheless, in the course of operating its extensive electric utility systems and facilities, FirstEnergy, including ME, occasionally learns of isolated facts or circumstances that could be interpreted as excursions from the reliability standards.
-If and when such occurrences are found, FirstEnergy, including ME, develops information about the occurrence and develops a remedial response to the specific circumstances, including in appropriate cases "self-reporting" an occurrence to RFC.
+FirstEnergy, including OE, believes that it is in material compliance with all currently-effective and enforceable reliability standards.
+Nevertheless, in the course of operating its extensive electric utility systems and facilities, FirstEnergy, including OE, occasionally learns of isolated facts or circumstances that could be interpreted as excursions from the reliability standards.
+If and when such occurrences are found, FirstEnergy, including OE, develops information about the occurrence and develops a remedial response to the specific circumstances, including in appropriate cases "self-reporting" an occurrence to RFC.
 Moreover, it is clear that NERC, RFC and FERC will continue to refine existing reliability standards as well as to develop and adopt new reliability standards.
-Any inability on FirstEnergy's, including ME's, part to comply with the reliability standards for its bulk electric system could result in the imposition of financial penalties, or obligations to upgrade or build electric facilities that could have a material adverse effect on ME's financial condition, results of operations and cash flows.
+Any inability on FirstEnergy's, including OE's, part to comply with the reliability standards for its bulk electric system could result in the imposition of financial penalties, or obligations to upgrade or build electric facilities that could have a material adverse effect on OE's financial condition, results of operations and cash flows.